Jajá (footballer, born 1986)

-Francisco Jaílson de Sousa (born November 29, 1986, in Itapipoca), or simply Jajá, is a Brazilian attacking midfielder.
-He is currently plays for Jiangxi Liansheng in the China League One.
+Francisco Jaílson de Sousa (born November 29, 1986), or simply Jajá, is a Brazilian former professional footballer who played as an attacking midfielder.

-Career History
+Career history

-On 2005, Jaja started his senior football career in Bahia.
-On 2006, when he joined Cruzeiro on a 6-year contract.
-On 2008, he played 17 matches for Cruzeiro, however he could not have a good performance.
+Jaja was born in Itapipoca.
+On 2005, he started his senior football career in Bahia.
+On 2006, he joined Cruzeiro on a six-year contract.
 Between 2006 and 2012, he played on loan in many Brazilian football clubs in Série B and Série C of Brazilian football league.
 On 2009, he also played for a short time in Montedio Yamagata in J1 League in Japan.
 In January 2013, he joined Guarani-MG, a football club competing in Série D.

 In July 2014, he joined Atlético CP in Portugal.